therealmbp/rtl8822bu/README.md

 RTL8812BU or RTL8822BU Chipset
 Only STA/Monitor Mode is supported, no AP.

 To enter Monitor Mode:
-airmon-ng check-kill
+airmon-ng check kill
 ip link set <interface> down
 iw dev <interface> set type monitor

 > NOTE: At least v4.7 is needed to compile this module